Fraser999/nctl/docs/usage.md

 # nctl Usage

 Once installed, nctl commands can be used to setup & control nodes within local test network(s).
 Whilst most nctl users will tend to focus upon testing a single network, developers may wish to test multiple networks in parallel so as to observe behavioural differences induced as a result of altering either the network's configuration or its binary set.

+This usage guide focusses upon the former use case, i.e. testing a single network, and thus all nctl commands described below are executed with their default values.
+Please refer [here](commands.md) for full details of supported nctl commands.

 ## Step 0: Compile network binaries.